Job Prospects... At a glance

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Real estate salespeople are paid on commission (a percentage of the sale price).
 The more sales aa salesperson makes, the more he or she is paid.
 If there is no sale, the salesperson is paid nothing.
 For this reason, real estate agent incomes are highly variable.

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the category “Real Estate Sales Agents”.

 Employment in this occupation declined between 2006 and 2013.
 Employment is projected to grow at around 3.2% per year until 2023, and by 2.1% out to 2028.

 Source: Statistics NZ Census and MBIE projections

-The number of online job vacancies for real estate salespersons has increased quickly during the last few years.
-In April 2016, the volume of ads was doubled compared to April 2008.
+The number of online job vacancies for real estate salespersons has increased strongly during the last few years.
+In December 2017, the volume of ads had more than doubled compared to June 2013.
 This could mean that there has been a recent increase in demand for real estate salespeople.

 Jobs advertised chart

 Real estate vacancies are advertised through public media such as the Trade Me Jobs and Seek websites, and on specialist sites such as NZ Real Estate Jobs.